 NRPA's Marketing and Communications Certificate was developed to develop basic skills for the park and recreation professional tasked with delivering messaging for their agency.
 The courses included in this certificate take you on a path toward developing your own strategic marketing and communications plan, applying material through an interactive worksheet that allows you to investigate case studies while also applying the concepts to your own context.

-Creating Meaningful Arts Programs Designed to Engage the CommunityContains 5 Component(s), 0.10 credits offered Recorded On: 09/28/2017
+Creating Meaningful Arts Programs Designed to Engage the CommunityContains 5 Component(s), Includes Credits Recorded On: 09/28/2017

 Parks departments are uniquely positioned to provide a wide range of access to arts and cultural opportunities, which engage, create a sense of place and give voice to diverse communities.
 This session will explore how both hands-on and experiential programming can be a vibrant part of any parks department's offerings, when designed to meet the needs of your community.